CloudCannon/Hugo-conf-2022/content/sponsorship.md

       intended to silence legitimate criticism may be deleted without response.</p><p>We will respect confidentiality requests for the purpose of protecting victims of abuse.
-At our discretion, we may publicly name a person about whom we&rsquo;ve received harassment complaints, or privately warn third parties about them, if we believe that doing so will increase the safety of HugoConf members or the general public.
+At our discretion, we may publicly name a person about whom we’ve received harassment complaints, or privately warn third parties about them, if we believe that doing so will increase the safety of HugoConf members or the general public.
 We will not name harassment victims without their affirmative
       consent.</p><h3>Consequences</h3><p>Participants asked to stop any
       harassing behavior are expected to comply immediately.</p><p>If a